 To help you start to control your liquor costs and make your returns more profitable, turn to the Perpetual Inventory Form.
 A Perpetual Inventory Form is a simple clipboard system that is placed in your liquor room to control and track every bottle as it is placed into or removed from stock.
 The form can also aid in setting up accurate ordering par levels for your fast-moving liquors to a great extent.

-How to Create and Use the Perpetual Inventory Form
+How to Create and Use the Perpetual Inventory Form For Liquor Cost Control

 You will have to create a table or a chart with the 11 columns (vertical) and as many rows (horizontal) as you have brands of liquor.
 Label the columns as follows-: